About the Network

 CEN is not a disaster organization, in the traditional sense.
 Rather, it is a unique network of godly seasoned leadership experts who come alongside the body of Christ to respond spiritually, emotionally, mentally and physically before, during and after any crisis whether man-made or natural.

-Time, gifts and talents are best spent when 90% of those in any crisis will ask: "Where is God in this?"
+"Where is God in this?"
 CEN experts help Christians to answer this question by increasing awareness, readiness and responsiveness for the Hope of Christ to shine forth in the midst of tragedy!
 I Peter 3:15

 Based upon lessons learned experts use CEN ReadyChristian, ReadyChurch, ReadyCity and ReadySchool training to prepare the body of Christ to respond in unity and resourcefulness to draw others to Jesus in the midst of tragedy.